Svachalanam/Autonomous-Drone-Delivery-Using-5G-AI/README.md

 The GitHub repository includes several subfolders and files, whose functions are described below:

 Python Scripts: This includes several files which aid in facilitating communication between the unity environment, as well as between the UEclient and server files.
 Builds upon the public work of Y.T.
-Elashry, whose code aided the development of Unity-Python communication.
+Elashry, whose code aided the development of Unity-Python communication.<br />

 •	UdpComms.py: Python file which relays information into unity.
-Currently uses a local network but will be adapted to OAIC soon.
+Currently uses a local network but will be adapted to OAIC soon.<br />
-•	Server.py: Main file which receives inputs from UEclient, and relays to UdpComms
+•	Server.py: Main file which receives inputs from UEclient, and relays to UdpComms<br />
-•	UEClient.py: Client-side file, relays information to server akin to a UE
+•	UEClient.py: Client-side file, relays information to server akin to a UE<br />

 Simulation.unitypackage: Compiled document which includes several subfiles including scenes, assets, and other prefabs.
-Simulation occurs in Scenes/SimScene
+Simulation occurs in Scenes/SimScene<br />

-•	Assigner: Responsible for receiving inputs from UdpSocket, and converting into box instantiation/destruction.
+•	Assigner: Responsible for receiving inputs from UdpSocket, and converting into box instantiation/destruction.<br />
-•	OrderCoordinator: Serves as the main task coordinator, responsible for assigning orders to drones.
+•	OrderCoordinator: Serves as the main task coordinator, responsible for assigning orders to drones.<br />
 •	Drone.cs: Custom script within drone, responsible for interactions with payload.